On the significance of Wigner's Friend in contexts beyond quantum foundations: Wigner's friends: quantum and classical

 \subsection{The quantum thought experiments}

 Let us begin by reviewing the thought experiment by Bong et al.~\cite{Bong}.
-Their result demonstrates an incompatibility between the controllability of \textit{``quantum evolution [...] on the scale of an observer''} with the conjunction of three assumptions: {Absoluteness of Observed Events}, {Locality} and {No Superdeterminism}: \begin{enumerate} \item \textbf{Absoluteness of Observed Events (AOE)}: An observed event is a real, single event, and not relative to anything or anyone. \item \textbf{Locality:} The probability of an observable event is unchanged by conditioning on a space-like-separated free choice [...]. \item \textbf{No Superdeterminism (NSD):} Any set of events on a space-like hypersurface is uncorrelated with any set of freely chosen actions subsequent to that space-like hypersurface. \end{enumerate} Their three-party setup~\cite{Wiseman} concerns two spacelike-separated observers (Alice and Bob) and a friend (Charlie), who is inside a closed laboratory on Alice's wing on the apparatus.
+Their result demonstrates an incompatibility between the controllability of \textit{``quantum evolution [...] on the scale of an observer''} with the conjunction of three assumptions: {Absoluteness of Observed Events}, {Locality} and {No Superdeterminism}: \begin{enumerate} \item \textbf{Absoluteness of Observed Events (AOE)}: An observed event is a real, single event, and not relative to anything or anyone. \item \textbf{No Superdeterminism (NSD):} Any set of events on a space-like hypersurface is uncorrelated with any set of freely chosen actions subsequent to that space-like hypersurface. \item \textbf{Locality:} The probability of an observable event is unchanged by conditioning on a space-like-separated free choice [...]. \end{enumerate} Their three-party setup~\cite{Wiseman} concerns two spacelike-separated observers (Alice and Bob) and a friend (Charlie), who is inside a closed laboratory on Alice's wing on the apparatus.
 Bob and Charlie each hold part of a bipartite system, on which they may make some measurement.
 First, inside his lab, Charlie makes a measurement, yielding some outcome $c\in\{\pm1\}$.
 Subsequently, Alice and Bob randomly select one of $N$ inputs, $x\in\{1,...\,,N\}$ and $y\in\{1,...\,,N\}$, determining their measurement settings, which in turn each yield respective outcomes $a\in\{\pm1\}$ and $b\in\{\pm1\}$.
 These together compose the empirical probability table $\wp(ab|xy)$, for many repeats of the experiment.
 AOE implies that for every choice of settings $x,y$, there is a probability distribution $P(abc|xy)$ that yields the empirical probabilities as marginal distributions.
 The protocol dictates that, if Alice selects $x=1$, she will open Charlie's lab and directly ask his measurement outcome, thus setting her own outcome as $a=c$.
 However, if she selects some $x\neq1$, she will perform a different measurement on Charlie together with the contents of his lab.

 The three theory-independent assumptions together lead to following possible empirical probabilities~\cite{Wiseman}:

 where the only constraints on $P(ab|cxy)$ are Locality and No Superdeterminism (or equivalently, Local Agency~\cite{Wiseman}).
 Bong et al.\ show that models of the form (\ref{LFprobabilities}) must satisfy various Local Friendliness (LF) inequalities.